Little Magnetic Book: Broken waveguides

 where

-\subsection{Eigenvalues induced by a strongly broken waveguide}
+\subsubsection{Eigenvalues induced by a strongly broken waveguide}

-Let us now state the main result concerning the asymptotic expansion of the eigenvalues of the broken waveguide. \begin{theo} For all $N_{0}$, there exists $h_{0}>0$, such that for $h\in(0,h_{0})$ the $N_{0}$ first eigenvalues of $\mathcal{L}_{\Gui}(h)$ exist.
+Let us now state the main result concerning the asymptotic expansion of the eigenvalues of the broken waveguide (see Chapter \ref{chapter-triangles} for the proof of the two terms asymptotic expansion). \begin{theo} For all $N_{0}$, there exists $h_{0}>0$, such that for $h\in(0,h_{0})$ the $N_{0}$ first eigenvalues of $\mathcal{L}_{\Gui}(h)$ exist.
 These eigenvalues, denoted by $\lambda_{\Gui,n}(h)$, admit the expansions:

-and the term of order $h$ is not zero.
-The corresponding eigenvectors have expansions in powers of $h^{1/3}$ with the scale $x/h$ when $x>0$, and both scales $x/h^{2/3}$ and $x/h$ when $x<0$. \end{theo}